70th Street Neighborhood Bikeway Study

 Funding Source: Maricopa Association of Governments (MAG) Design Assistance Program

-- 70th Street from Continental Drive/Roosevelt Road to 4th Street
+- 70th Street from Continental Drive/Roosevelt Street to 2nd Street

 - 4th Street from 70th Street to 69th Street